kkouziou/A-sequence-model-that-learns-to-add-to-real-numbers/README.md

 However, this was created using a Macbook M1 so a special version of Tensorflow was used to support that.
-If you are not using a similar hardware please delete all lines from requirements.txt that contain a tensorflow package and install tensorflow using normal tensorflow using
+If you are not using a similar hardware please delete all lines from the requirements.txt that contain a tensorflow package and install tensorflow using
 ```
 pip install tensorflow
 ```